srikar1001/mymmdetection3d/README.md

 (venvpy37cu10) [010796032@g6 mymmdetection3d]$ python tools/train.py configs/pointpillars/myhv_pointpillars_secfpn_sbn_2x16_2x_waymo-3d-3class.py --work-dir ./mypointpillar_waymothree/ --resume-from ./mypointpillar_waymothree/epoch_25.pth
 ```
+When using Waymo dataset, the original mmdetection3d converted the index file (e.g., 0000000.bin) has 7 digits (first digit is the prefix for training/val), this is implemented in the "def _get_pts_filename" dataset in [class WaymoDataset(KittiDataset)](/mmdet3d/datasets/waymo_dataset.py).

-Using our new converted data (the same format to Kitti), using the following code to create groundtruth and start the training:
+Using our new converted data (the same format to Kitti, 6 digits), using the following code to create groundtruth and start the training (the dataset name just name to kitti):
 ```bash
 (venvpy37cu10) [010796032@g6 mymmdetection3d]$ python tools/myconvert_waymo2kitti.py --root-path '/data/cmpe249-f20/WaymoKittitMulti/train0001' --out-dir '/data/cmpe249-f20/WaymoKittitMulti/train0001' --creategtdb_only kitti